The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Build vocabulary skills by targeting specific words with additional activities after singing the song.

-- Verbs: go, move, open, shut
+- Verbs: go, move, open, shut, swish, say

-- High frequency/ Core words: go, say, baby, Mommy/Mom, get, on, up, down, open
+- High frequency/ core words: go, say, baby, Mommy/Mom, get, on, up, down, open

-- Nouns: Bus, wheels, wipers, driver, people, horn, baby, mommy
+- Nouns: bus, wheels, wipers, driver, people, horn, baby, mommy

 - Position concepts: on, back, up, down